Notes

 The shimmeling’s salient into the townhouse can be removed in one of three ways:

-- 1. Burst the branch heart (secret ending) Possible only if the gang enter the salient.
-This yields the secret ending and spares the house from collapsing.
+- 1. Burst the branch heart (secret ending) Possible only if the gang enter the salient, yielding the secret ending and sparing the house.

 - 2. Expose it to light.
-The shimmeling withdraws if all the windows in 4.5 are opened.
+The shimmeling withdraws if the windows in 4.5 are opened.

 - 3. Douse it with the canister of griseoactin.
-A straightforward option, but requires protective equipment to do safely.
+A straightforward option requiring protective equipment to do safely.

 Options 2-3 cause the shimmeling’s violent withdrawal from the home.